w3slley/covid19-portugal-wikipedia/README.md

 ## To do:
 - Implement testing (DONE)
-- Keep track of more information over time in the .csv file - things like the evolution of cases and deaths by gender and age and by location, just to name a few
+- Keep track of more information over time in the .csv file - things like the evolution of cases and deaths by gender and age and by location, just to name a few.